top of page

 This is how it works.

 If you’re a bus driver, why not write a story about a bus driver who sees a murder being committed, but no one will believe them because they’re just a bus driver, so they have to investigate it themselves?
 Your lack of knowledge can be your strength.
+And as a reader who isn't a bus driver, I'd be interested in knowing what it's like to be a bus driver.

 The more obscure the subject, the easier it is to get away with errors, of course.
 My mantra is that the amount of research you should do is entirely proportionate to the amount of people who will know you have got it wrong, so focus on the big stuff.